-Instead of cancelling deliveries of products already made leaving suppliers with masses of unwanted items, less factory workers and a loss of income, orders should be postponed and a future action plan put in place which is mutually agreed with their suppliers.
+Instead of cancelling deliveries of products already made leaving suppliers with masses of unwanted items, fewer factory workers and a loss of income, orders should be postponed and a future action plan put in place which is mutually agreed with their suppliers.

-Retailers who act responsibly and show transparency as well as accountability throughout the pandemic will do far better post COVID-19, as they will be more trusted and respected by consumers.
+Retailers who act responsibly and show transparency, as well as accountability throughout the pandemic, will do far better post COVID-19, as they will be more trusted and respected by consumers.

 As consumers, we can help to support the #PayUp campaign by contacting retailers directly ourselves and voting with our wallets by supporting only retailers and brands who share the same values.